zeropin/TFCookbook/README.md

 # TF Cookbook
-TFCookbook is a R package used to analyze protein-DNA interactions data in principled way, currently developed and maintained by Zheng Zuo.
-In the meantime, there is accompanying online resource book (https://TFCookbook.com) to explain and demonstrate how to design, perform, and analyze protein-DNA interactions, primarily in the form of Spec-seq and related experiments.
+TFCookbook is a R package used to model and analyze protein-DNA interactions data in principled way, currently developed and maintained by Zheng Zuo.
+The acompanying paper to describe the modeling principles behind this package can be accessed through (https://www.lidsen.com/journals/genetics/genetics-05-03-134#).

 Installation instruction:
 You can pull and install TFCookbook package through R command: